Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Configure your graphics setting in the 'Graphics' tab, and generate distant land in the 'Distant Land' tab.
 There is an instruction tab for further details.
 If later on you add world-changing mods to your mod list, you will need to re-run the generator to see the changes in the distant world.

+(NEW) Many settings can be adjusted within the game, where you will be able to see the effect of your changes in real-time.
+This requires MWSE.
+Press Esc, click on 'Mod Options', then select MGE XE from the mods list.
+You can then open the settings window with the button, which will hide all other windows to show a full preview of the world.
+There are several tabs in the window, and the configuration can be loaded and saved.

 4. If you use Steam, you should turn off the Steam overlay (in Steam, right click Morrowind > Properties).
 If you use Crossfire/SLI, turn off "Pause world rendering in menus" in the In-game tab, to avoid performance reductions, as this feature is SLI unfriendly.

 5. There is an optional mod, 'XE Sky Variations', that will randomize the sky colour and sunrise/sunset every day.
 It requires "High quality atmosphere" enabled in distant land, and MWSE installed and enabled.